 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II N and the D2H have been discontinued, but can regularly be found used on eBay.
 The D2H was replaced by the Nikon D2Hs, while the 1D Mark II N was followed by the Canon 1D Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark II N vs Nikon D2H

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II N or the Nikon D2H – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D Mark II N: